Israelis celebrate, Palestinians rail against US settlement move - Journal du Cameroun

-Most Israeli politicians and media joined settler groups in welcoming the announcement made by US Secretary of State Mike Pompeo on Monday.
+Netanyahu visited the Gush Etzion settlement bloc south of Jerusalem, where he told settler leaders he was “very moved” by the announcement made by US Secretary of State Mike Pompeo on Monday.

-Israeli Prime Minister Benjamin Netanyahu said it reflected “an historical truth — that the Jewish people are not foreign colonialists in Judaea and Samaria,” using the biblical terms for the southern and northern West Bank.
+“Here we are on a historic day with another tremendous achievement for the State of Israel, which we have greatly worked for,” he told them, according to a statement released by his spokesman.

+“The Trump administration has corrected an historic injustice and lined up with truth and justice.”

-Pompeo said that after legal consultation they had concluded the establishment of settlements was “not, per se, inconsistent with international law”.
+Pompeo said that after legal consultation Washington had concluded the establishment of settlements was “not, per se, inconsistent with international law”.

-He said that the United States was not necessarily considering the settlements legal either but instead would defer to the judgement of Israeli courts.
+He said that the United States was not necessarily considering the settlements legal either, but instead would defer to the judgement of Israeli courts.
+The majority of settlers live in settlements the courts have judged legal.

-The decision is the latest in a series of pro-Israeli moves by Donald Trump’s administration in recent years, including recognising the disputed city of Jerusalem as Israel’s capital and recognising Israeli sovereignty over the Golan Heights, seized from Syria in the Six-Day War of 1967.
+The decision is the latest in a series of pro-Israeli moves by Donald Trump’s administration, including recognising the disputed city of Jerusalem as Israel’s capital and recognising Israeli sovereignty over the Golan Heights, seized from Syria in the Six-Day War of 1967.

+It puts the United States at odds with virtually the whole of the rest of the international community and breaks with UN Security Council resolutions declaring the settlements to be illegal as they are built on occupied land.

 More than 600,000 Israelis live in settlements in east Jerusalem and the West Bank, alongside more than three million Palestinians.